Case EvaluationQualify your case in

-The dislocation of a hip implant can cause a patient extensive pain in the thigh, hip and groin and can lead to difficulty walking or standing.
+The fracture of pelvic or femur bones that hold the DePuy Hip Implant in place and give support for lower body activity can lead to extensive pain in the thigh, hip and groin.
+It can also lead to trouble with activities like walking or standing.
 DePuy has advised patients who received the implant to consult with their hip surgeon to evaluate for these types of symptoms.

-If you or a loved one received a DePuy Hip Implant since 2005, it is important that you speak with a DePuy Hip Attorney about your legal rights even if you are not yet having symptoms.
-Lawyers are currently filing DePuy Hip Lawsuits for damages related to the failure of these devices.
+If you or someone you love received a DePuy Hip Implant since 2005, it is important that you speak with a DePuy Hip Attorney about your legal rights and consult with your doctor about possible bone fracture symptoms.
+Lawyers are currently filing DePuy Hip Lawsuits for damages related to these faulty devices.

-DePuy has indicated they will pay “reasonable and customary costs of monitoring and treatment” related to the recalled hip implants as part of the recall.
-While this may include the cost of revision surgery, it does not compensate patients for their pain and suffering, lost time or wages, or the risk of undergoing the second surgery.
+As part of the DePuy Hip Recall, the company has indicated they will pay “reasonable and customary costs of monitoring and treatment” related to the recalled hip implants.
+Although this may include the cost of revision surgery, it does not compensate patients for pain and suffering, lost time or wages, or the risk of undergoing the revision surgery.

-DePuy has also asked patients to sign a medical release and turn over the faulty hip implant device once it is removed.
-The defective hip is the most important piece of evidence in any claim for DePuy Hip Side Effects damages and should be tested by an independent third party for defects.
+DePuy will also ask patients to sign a medical release and turn over the faulty hip implant device if it is removed.
+Since the defective hip is the most important part of any claim for damages, it should be tested by an independent third party for defects, not the company responsible for the problems.
 Agreeing to release your medical records and return the faulty device may severely limit your future legal rights.

-If you received a DePuy Hip Implant beginning in 2005, it is important to speak with a DePuy Hip Attorney about your legal rights before making any decisions.
-We are available 24 hours a day for a free consultation of your case.
+If you received a DePuy Hip Implant beginning in 2005, it is important that you speak with a qualified DePuy Hip Attorney to discuss your legal rights before you sign anything.
+Lawyers are currently filing DePuy Hip Lawsuits and are available 24 hours a day for a free consultation of your case.
 Time to file a claim is limited.